taylorcbrown/aubreyryantherapy/about.md

 		<p>I hold a Master’s Degree in Marriage and Family Therapy from Auburn University, one of the top programs in the country and am a Licensed Marriage and Family Therapist in the state of Illinois.</p>

-		<p>I have provided treatment to individuals and families with a range of backgrounds and mental health diagnoses at a Chicago community mental health agency for the past few years.</p>
+		<p>I provided treatment to individuals and families with a range of backgrounds, lifestyles and mental health diagnoses at a Chicago community mental health agency for several years.</p>

 		<p>I find this work very rewarding and relish the experience of watching people build their self-understanding and confidence in treatment, then going out primed to tackle life and its inevitable challenges.</p>